TABLE OF CONTENTS

 In addition, tribal nations and pueblos may participate in the state’s legal cannabis industry.

-Cannabis sales will be taxed at a 12% rate which will increase at a rate of 1 percentage point per year to 18% on July 1, 2030, in addition to the current sales tax.
+Cannabis sales are taxed at a 12% rate which will increase at a rate of 1 percentage point per year to 18% on July 1, 2030, in addition to the current sales tax.

 Medical marijuana purchases will not be taxed.